-See the article "The Decree to Restore and Build."
-(Appendix II).
-For details of the various Medo-Persian kings and decrees, see Appendix III.
+See the article "The Decree to Restore and Build" for details of this king's first decree.

 Xerxes I, or King Ahasuerus of Esther's time, was murdered in 465 B.C.
 His son, Artaxerxes I, took his place after much violence.
 His ascension year was 465-464 B.C.
 Tishri 1 of 464 B.C. was the onset of his first regnal year.